ArmWarrior25/C0deEx-ZRMSC-Solution-2023/README.md

 # createZRCode

-createZRCode: This algorithm takes in a set of active sites.
+This algorithm takes in a set of active sites.
 Then using the previously defined predictor function it returns the optimal pathway and prints the set of Java scripts compatible with the Zero Robotics.
 These scripts can then be directly copied from the code and then implemented into the IDE text editor to run simulations.